cleecfa/option-private-repo/README.md

 ```
 ### Heroku Deployment Item #6 - Create requirements.txt
 - Use pip freeze to create a text file for a list of all Python packages.
+- Use the following command in command line
 ```
 pip freeze >requirements.txt
 ```